vubiostat/accre_tutorial/README.md

 high number of CPUs and nodes with high speed communication buses allocated all at once.
 A problem of this type quickly burns through fair share and can leave ones smaller shared group account depleted with just a couple requests.
+The proper configuration and design of such problems is complex and requires dedicated study.

 <img src="./imgs/array-job.png" width="640"/>